-An insight into Julia's new book 'How to Build A Puppy...
+An insight into Julia's book 'How to Build A Puppy...
 Into A Healthy Adult Dog'

 ‘Building our puppy’s bodies correctly is vital for their health, it is just as important as developing their social skills and emotional cognition.
-And like puppy socialisation, building a puppy’s body correctly, has a limited window of opportunity’.
-Is one of the key messages from the new puppy exercise book by Julia Robertson.
+Like puppy socialisation, building a puppy’s body correctly has a limited window of opportunity’, is one of the key messages from the puppy exercise book by Julia Robertson.

 It also takes us on a brief history of man and canine cohabiting, discussing how our living environments and lifestyles have changed so much in the last 50 years.
 Also how so many of our current practices, both living and environment have changed, raising the question about whether it is these elements that are having such a negative impact on our puppies' formative months and their healthy futures?